ValwareIRC/valware-unrealircd-mods/nicklock/README.md

-Forces a user to retain a username until the end of the session.
+Forces a user to retain a nickname until the end of their session.

 Or, until it is removed.